UoGSoE/docker-stuff/Readme.md

 ## If you're interested

 Each app gets a copy of the `docker/` directory and the `stack.yml` file.
-The stack file is pretty generic and used for all our apps.
+The stack file is pretty generic and used as the base for all our apps.
 To use it you need to set a few environment variables and create a secret in swarm.
 For instance, for an app called 'bingo' you might do :

 ```
 # build the image and push to a local registry